Low-Density Graph Codes for slow fading Relay Channels: Full-diversity Low-Density coding for coded cooperation

-Puncturing and erasing are slightly different in nature.
-From an algebraic decoding or a probabilistic decoding point of view, puncturing and erasing are identical, an erased/punctured bit is equivalent to an error with known location but unknown amplitude \cite{macwilliams1977tec}.
-From a transmitter point of view, punctured bits have always fixed locations whereas channel erased bits have random locations.
-These similarities and differences in nature also exist for block erasures and block puncturing. \\ Full-diversity coding on a relay channel must cope with block erasures.
+Due to Proposition \ref{case1: FD}, we will assume in the following analysis the occurrence of case 1 where the transmission on the interuser channel in the first frame has been successful and both users are cooperating in the second frame.
+Full-diversity coding on a relay channel must cope with block erasures.
 Consider the coding structure plotted in Fig. \ref{fig: parity1}.
 If all parity bits $2p$ are erased due to deep fading in frame 2, then the decoder should be capable to retrieve information bits $i$ thanks to $H_1$ and possibly recompute $2p$ thanks to $H_2$.
-Unfortunately, under deep fading in frame 1, a structure with a randomly generated $H_2$ as in Fig. \ref{fig: parity1}, cannot guarantee the retrieval of the information bits through $H_2$.
-The aim of this section is to explain how $H_2$ can be tuned in order to have full-diversity for any left and right degree distribution and for any block length.
-The cases 2 and 4 considered in Fig. \ref{fig: 4_cases} always have double diversity order or more for user 1, because at least two outage events are needed to lose the codeword, one on the source-destination channel and one on the interuser channel.
-Since case 3 has always a better performance than case 1 for user 1, we will assume in the following the occurrence of case 1 where the transmission on the interuser channel in the first frame has been successful and both users are cooperating in the second frame.
-This means that, for the transmission of user 1, the first fading state of the overall codeword is given by the user1-to-destination channel and the second fading state of the overall codeword is given by the user2-to-destination channel.
-The key to full-diversity codes will be to spread the information bits of a user over both frames.\\
+Unfortunately, under deep fading in frame 1, a structure with a randomly generated $H_2$, as in Fig. \ref{fig: parity1}, cannot guarantee the retrieval of the information bits through $H_2$.
+The aim of this section is to explain how $H_2$ can be tuned in order to have full diversity for any left and right degree distribution and for any block length. \\

-Before describing the whole parity-check structure of a coded cooperation LDPC code in the next subsection, let us focus on the submatrix $H_2$.
-We take the constituent code defined by $H_2$ to be a full-diversity LDPC code (referred to as root-LDPC code) as constructed by Boutros et al. in \cite{bou2007dp}, \cite{boutros2007daa} for non-cooperative single-antenna channels with two or more fading states per codeword.
+To the destination, it appears as if one source has sent its codeword over a point-to-point BF channel in case 1.
+Therefore, we take the constituent code defined by $H_2$ to be a full-diversity LDPC code (referred to as root-LDPC code) as constructed by Boutros et al. in \cite{bou2007dp}, \cite{boutros2007daa} for non-cooperative single-antenna channels with two or more fading states per codeword.
 The Tanner graph notation for the root-LDPC code is given in Fig. \ref{notation_trellis}.
-This notation is essential for the analysis because we seek full-diversity under iterative decoding.
+This notation is essential for the analysis because we seek full diversity under iterative decoding.